Christopher Walken: Appearances on Saturday Night Live

+Walken returned to the show for the first time in 15 years on October 28, 2023, in a cameo role as the "Spirit of Halloween" in which he gave advice to President Joe Biden (Mikey Day).
+Walken also introduced the musical guest Foo Fighters instead of host Nate Bargatze.
+Foo Fighters were the musical guest during his 2003 episode, during which Dave Grohl pranked Walken into speaking with the emphasis on "Fighters" instead of "Foo".
+Clips of the introduction later became an internet meme and Walken pronounced the band's name correctly in 2023.

 Presidential candidacy hoax

 Walken became the subject of a hoax controversy in 2006, when a fake website started in August of that year by members of Internet forum Genmay.com announced that he was running for President of the United States.
 Some believed it was authentic, until Walken's publicist dismissed the claims.
 When asked about the hoax in a September 2006 interview with Conan O'Brien, Walken said he was amused and when asked to come up with a campaign slogan, he replied, "What the Heck" and "No More Zoos!"